dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 After a JS module is loaded, the module's JS functions are available to the app's components and classes as long as the app is running in the browser window or tab without the user manually reloading the app. `JSHost.ImportAsync` can be called multiple times on the same module without a significant performance penalty when:

 * The user visits a component that calls `JSHost.ImportAsync` to import a module, navigates away from the component, and then returns to the component where `JSHost.ImportAsync` is called again for the same module import.
-* The same module is used by different components loaded by `JSHost.ImportAsync` in each of the components.
+* The same module is used by different components and loaded by `JSHost.ImportAsync` in each of the components.

 ## Use of a single JavaScript module across components